ikuhamada/state-doc/manual.rst

 	* NEB: Nudged elastic band method to find saddle points and minimum energy paths

-	* CINEB: Climbing-image NEB method
+	* CINEB: Climbing-image NEB method (this keyword should be used only for the image to be climed or that at the transision state, not all the images)

 ION_DYN